-- 1. Member must have been enrolled in Photography project for five (5) years or more is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
+- 1. Member must have been enrolled in Photography project for five (5) years or more.is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
 Exhibit will consist of one photo for each year of enrollment.
 Each photo must have been created in a different year and must be labeled with the year taken/project enrollment year.
 A maximum of 5 photos may be included, if the member has 5 or more years of enrollment.
 Photos are not required to be in a consecutive order.
 For example, a nine-year-old with three years enrollment in photography is eligible to enter a growth portfolio.
 The portfolio in this example should have one photo from the seven-year-olds year, one photo from the eight-year-olds year, and one photo from the nine-year-old year.
 The growth portfolio class may start at any time in the member's photography career.
-For an older member, the growth portfolio would represent any five years in the project, for example, years 1,3,5,7 and 9 for a member having project enrollment totaling 9 years.
+For an older member, the growth portfolio would represent any five years in the project, for example, years 1,3,5,7 and 9 for a member having project enrollment totaling 9 years. - 3.
+Photos must be 8" x 10" and may be color or black and white and must be unmounted.

-- 3. Photos must be 8" x 10" and may be color or black and white and must be unmounted. - 4.
-An information sheet must accompany each photo giving brand and model of camera used to create the photo.
-The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.
-Skill set used to create the photo must be given and explained.
-Main goal for each year should be listed. - 6.
-Beginning with photo 2, member description of GROWTH in project skill must be included on information sheet. - 7.
-Exhibit will consist of photos arranged in chronological order of enrollment, information sheet on each photo, and all information listed in #6 and #7.
-A portfolio book will be required to exhibit.
+4. An information sheet must accompany each photo giving brand and model of camera used to create the photo.
+Setting for focal length, aperture, mode ad shutter speed must also be listed.
+The skills set used to create the photo must be given and fully explained.
+The main goal for each year should also be given.
+The form for this information is available on the Kansas4h.org website, is a form fillable document and is required.